blackbbc/Luna/Readme.md

 }
 ```

 Run "Build" to generate necessary helper codes.
-The helper codes is named by prefix `Luna` + ClassName.
-For example, the above will generate `LunaMainActivity` class.
+The helper codes is named by prefix `Luna` + `ClassName`.
+For example, the above `MainActivity` will generate `LunaMainActivity` class.
 Then add the following codes to use them!.

 ```Java
 @Override